meshcloud/gate-resource/README.md

 * `item_file`: Path to a file containing an item to pass through the gate.
 Wildcards are allowed, but should match only a single item.
 This file may also be a `.autogate` file.
 * `update_autoclose`: Process pending autoclose items in the repository

+> Note: when putting a new gate item or `.autoclose` spec, the resource checks if a matching item already passed the gate.
+When this is the case, `out` will emit the version that previously produced this item.
+This enables gate puts to be idempotent.

 ## Development